Why Type Annotations in JavaScript are a Good Idea

 The ubiquity of JavaScript is undeniable; it’s the universal language of the web — a position that no other languages hold.
 JavaScript is flexible, able to adapt and grow as the web grows.

 In 2007, we were invited to speak at the Apple WWDC event.
 At the time we didn’t know why we were invited.
-We later learned that because there was initially no native SDK, developers were advised to use JavaScript, HTML, and CSS to create iPhone apps, and were encouraged to attend our session.

 With the boom of location-based technologies like mobile location services and the Geolocation API in the browser, we have seen the growth of mapping and location inside of applications.
 Alongside this we have seen numerous mapping libraries appear for the web, allowing developers to build map-based experiences into their apps.

 As a first-time JSConf attendee, I happily embraced the welcoming culture and fun atmosphere – surfing, anyone?
 But I was even more impacted by the presentations centered around JavaScript expanding beyond the browser, using JavaScript to help others, and the focus on community.
+Of course I’m an avid JavaScript engineer and believer (why else would I be at JSConf), but I left feeling awed and inspired after seeing how progressive and impactful the JavaScript ecosystem can be.

 Rendering large data sets in the browser while optimizing for performance and accessibility is a complex problem.
 The current approach to handling long lists of data is using an infinite scroll pattern to incrementally load and render data just before the data enters the view.

 If you need to build a desktop application today, Electron is an increasingly common choice.
 It is cross-platform and is built using the same web technologies that you probably already know.
-We’re long-time users of Electron at SitePen and have previously talked about Setting up Electron with Dojo.

 When building web apps, writing processing intensive code can be a challenge.
 One issue is getting predictable running times across browsers and JavaScript engines that optimise different code paths differently, as well as producing code that doesn’t interfere with user experience.